 Financial Stress / Losing Career

-A person with alcohol use disorder may rightly be concerned about the expenses involved with rehab, but most rehabilitation facilities accept a wide variety of commercial insurance and may also accept government reimbursement sources, like Medicaid.
+A person with alcohol use disorder may be concerned about the expenses involved with rehab.
+However, most rehabilitation facilities accept a wide variety of commercial insurance and may also accept government reimbursement sources, like Medicaid.

 The Family and Medical Leave Act prohibits employers from firing employees for seeking rehab services.
-The Family and Medical Leave Act (FMLA) allows an individual to take up to 12 weeks of unpaid work to manage health or family concerns without fear of termination.
+In addition, the Family and Medical Leave Act (FMLA) allows an individual to take up to 12 weeks of unpaid work to manage health or family concerns without fear of termination.

 Fear of Failure

 Going into rehab requires a person to push past their comfort zone—even if their comfort zone is miserable.
-It’s the unknown that can generate countless what-ifs, like “What if I can’t stay sober?”
+The unknown can generate countless what-ifs, like “What if I can’t stay sober?”
 “What if I’m beyond helping?”
-The fear of failure is typically due to a lot of anxiety, which will decrease once a person begins their recovery program.
+The fear of failure is typically due to anxiety, which will decrease once a person begins their recovery program.

 Fear of Success